meenakshisl/ockam/documentation/architecture/messaging/README.md

 ### Delivery

-A sequence of messages `m1,m2,m3...` send from `worker A` to route `A->B` and received by `worker B`
+A sequence of messages `m1,m2,m3...` send from `worker A` to route `A->B` and received by `worker B`.

-Deliveries may have multiple **delivery properties**, usually statistically measured
+Deliveries may have multiple **delivery properties**, usually statistically measured.

 More on delivery properties in [Delivery properties](./Delivery.md)

 Delivery exists per route, if messages `m1,m3` are sent over route `A->B` and messages `m2,m4` sent over route `A'->B'`, those are two different deliveries.

-We can use the route notation to identify deliveries, e.g. `delivery A->B`
+We can use the route notation to identify deliveries, e.g. `delivery A->B`.

 ### Pipe

-A pair of coordinated workers which provide end-to-end delivery with certain properties
+A pair of coordinated workers which provide end-to-end delivery with certain properties.

 ### Channel

-A pair of coordinated workers which provide end-to-end delivery with certain properties in both directions
+A pair of coordinated workers which provide end-to-end delivery with certain properties in both directions.

 **More on pipes and channels**: [Pipes and Channels](./Pipes_Channels.md)